unam3/fsd-rest-news/README.md

     - articles/sortByAuthor
     - articles/sortByCategory

 ## Debug

 To enable debug messages change logging level: add `DEBUG` to imports and change `INFO` to `DEBUG` in `src/RestNews.hs` `runWarpWithLogger` function.

+## Project structure

+One may find it out in old and simple fashion by `git ls-files | grep hs` command and browsing listed source files.
+Some usage of [the Handle Pattern](https://jaspervdj.be/posts/2018-03-08-handle-pattern.html) may be found.